-The pros of the funnel chart is that it is simple and visual.
+The pros of the funnel chart are that it is simple and visual.
 Where it fails is when you put two funnels next together.

-Quick: In the figure below, did we make progress in the month of June?
+Quick: In the figure below, did we make progress in June?

 You probably had to carefully study the numbers to make that determination because the visualization itself didn’t answer that question.
 This was not good enough.

-One option was to play with proportional sizing of the funnel.
+One option was to play with the proportional sizing of the funnel.

 We could make the funnel proportionally wider:

 Now we are getting somewhere.
 But the “funnel” metaphor isn’t really adding anything, so why keep it?